linux-system-roles/cockpit/README.md

     #  - cockpit-ws

 cockpit_packages: full
-    # equivalent to globbing all of them
+    # equivalent to repoquery for 'cockpit-*'
-    #  - cockpit-*
     # This is will pull in many packages such as
         #  - cockpit    ## Default list
         #  - cockpit-bridge